MilesCranmer/PySR/README.md

 - `shouldOptimizeConstants`: bool, Whether to numerically optimize constants (Nelder-Mead/Newton) at the end of each iteration.
 - `topn`: int, How many top individuals migrate from each population.
+- `nrestarts`: int, Number of times to restart the constant optimizer
+- `perturbationFactor`: float, Constants are perturbed by a max factor of (perturbationFactor\*T + 1).
+Either multiplied by this or divided by this.
 - `weightAddNode`: float, Relative likelihood for mutation to add a node
+- `weightInsertNode`: float, Relative likelihood for mutation to insert a node
 - `weightDeleteNode`: float, Relative likelihood for mutation to delete a node
 - `weightDoNothing`: float, Relative likelihood for mutation to leave the individual
 - `weightMutateConstant`: float, Relative likelihood for mutation to change